ICC Fundraising Guidelines and Event Planning

 After your fundraising event

-Within 2 working days of a fundraising event, insure that your treasurer has deposited any fundraised money into the club account in Conlan Hall E104 using the Fundraising Deposit Statement Form.
+Within 2 working days of a fundraising event, ensure that your treasurer has deposited any fundraised money into the club account in Conlan Hall E104.
 If not done in adequate amount of time, club accounts can be frozen until the funds are deposited.
-Remember: You must have your advisor and treasurer sign off on the form before you can turn in the money.

 If your club took out a Fundraising Lock Box from the Administrative Services Office, you must bring the box and a Fundraising Deposit Statement (signed by your advisor and treasurer) back to the office on the same day or the day after your club event (unless it is a weekend night).
 The office staff will count the money from the box in front of you and will then deposit the donations into your club account.
 Remember to keep the receipt they give you for your club records.

 Your club CANNOT use the money you raised without depositing it into your club account first.

 Your club CANNOT open an off-campus bank account.